easydataservices/db2-state-model/README.md

 # db2-state-model
-An enterprise solution for managing object states as a service
+An enterprise solution for managing object states as a service.

+This project is in active development.
+See branch ``initial_build``.